meesagopi25/epgp-applied_ai-agentic_ai-recorded/Doubts.md

 C2-M4-FCFNNs:
-What are the activation functions in NN?
+1. What are the activation functions in NN?
+2. What is batch normalization?
+3.